platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/wordpress.md

         - '/^wp-*/'
 ```

-Matching the application name `app` with the `upstream` definition `app:http` is the most important setting to ensure at this stage.
+Matching the application name `myapp` with the `upstream` definition `myapp:http` is the most important setting to ensure at this stage.
 If these strings aren't the same, the WordPress deployment will not succeed.

 ## 7. Update your MariaDB service relationship